-ACKNOWLEDGMENTS.
-We thank Anwen Caffell, Malin Holst (York Osteoarchaeology), John Buglass, The Heritage Lottery Fund, and the Washburn Heritage Centre for access to and information on the Fewston skeletal assemblage; Andrew Chamberlain and Charlotte Roberts for access to the Whitwell and St. Guthlac's skeletal collections and their unpublished sex determinations of the individuals included herein; Niall Hammond (Archaeo-Environment) and Northern Archaeological Associates for access to the Seaham skeletal collection excavated in 1999; Tessi Loeffelmann for sex determination of these individuals in the course of her 2014 MSc dissertation "Of Doomed and Transient Men: The Anglo-Saxon Skeletons of Seaham in Their Context" at Durham University; and Dr. Steve M. Sweet (University of Sussex) for access to the nanoLC-Orbitrap MS instrument.
-K.J.G. thanks the Leverhulme Trust for funding.
-R.F.G. acknowledges support from the State of Sao Paulo Research Foundation and the Brazilian Research Council for studies on enamel peptides and trace elements.
+We thank Anwen Caffell, Malin Holst (York Osteoarchaeology Ltd), John Buglass, The Heritage Lottery Fund and the Washburn Heritage Centre for access to, and information regarding, the Fewston skeletal assemblage.
+We also thank Andrew Chamberlain and Charlotte Roberts for access to the Whitwell and St Guthlac's skeletal collections and for their unpublished sex determinations of the individuals included herein.
+We are also grateful to Niall Hammond (Archaeo-Environment Ltd) and Northern Archaeological Associates for access to the Seaham skeletal collection excavated in 1999 and to Tessi Loeffelmann for sex determination of these individuals in the course of her MSc dissertation in 2014 'Of doomed and transient men: the Anglo-Saxon skeletons of Seaham in their context' at Durham University.
+KG thanks the Leverhulme Trust for funding.
+RFG acknowledges support from the State of Sao Paulo Research Foundation (FAPESP) and the Brazilian Research Council (CNPg) for studies on enamel peptides and trace elements.
+Lastly, we thank Dr Steve M. Sweet at the University of Sussex for access to the nanoLC-Orbitrap MS instrument.